opselo/darkRed/README.md

 The intention of 'darkRed' is not to be a nice-theme, but a practical-theme.
-The idea was to make heavy use of NODE-RED for some time and feel the difference with my predominant black color on my screen in the day to day (my code editor, shell, etc).
+The idea was to make heavy use of NODE-RED for some time and feel the difference with predominant black color on my screen in the day to day (code editor, shell, etc).
 To my eyes, it was a small impact.
 I hope this little hack can help any lover of development over dark environment.